Maxwell4ever/Accenture-Data-Analysis-Task/README.md

 Importantly, not everyone had a strong understanding of data.
 My job is to communicate my data findings simply and clearly for everyone to understand.

 ### The Data
-Refers to the relevant data sources that I will cleaned, processed, and used to generate interesting insights for the business.
+Refers to the relevant data sources that I cleaned, processed, and used to generate interesting insights for the business.